On the representation-free formalism in quantum mechanics: Present formulation

-Then, one shifts to the dual-space description.
-The bra-ket scheme also adopts this description.
-In this description, the scalar product is the 'inner product' of a state covector and a state vector.
-And the above projection-type operator $/u/\sep/v/\lcdot$ is the 'outer product' of a state vector $/u/$ and a state covector~$/v/\lcdot$.
+In this way, one shifts to the dual-space description discussed in the previous section regarding the bra-ket formalism.
+According to this description, one deals with the spaces of state vectors and state covectors.
+The scalar product $u\lcdot v$ becomes the "inner product" of a state covector $u\,\lcdot$ and a state vector $v$.
+And in both one-space and dual-space versions of the present scheme, the projection-type operator $u*v\,\lcdot$ is the "outer product" of a state vector $u$ and a state covector $v\,\lcdot$.

-Thus, in contrast to the dual-space bra-ket scheme, the present scheme allows both the one-space and dual-space interpretations.
+Thus, in contrast to the bra-ket, dual-space, formalism, the present formulation allows both the one-space and dual-space interpretations.